-Total student effort for the module: 100 hours Consisting of lectures and seminars (10 hours), tutorials (2 hours), and self-directed study (88 hours).
+Total student effort for this module: 100 hours on average consisting of lectures and (10 hours), tutorials (2 hours) and self-directed study (88 hours).

-100% coursework comprising of a business plan.
+100% coursework comprising two individual assignments (50% each).

 The coursework has to be submitted according to the timetable.

-Note: Assessment overall:

-All project work must be finished within the semester deadlines.
+Note: Assessment overall: All project work must be finished within the semester deadlines.